Complaints Policy Document Number 5.2

 - Complaints are managed in an accountable, transparent and meaningful way;

 - Processes are effective and efficient;

 - We are responsive and customer focused; and

 - Privacy and confidentiality are ensured.

 Receipt of a complaint will be acknowledged as soon as possible and complaints will be addressed promptly in accordance with their urgency.
-Where appropriate, staff will attempt to resolve the complaint at point of service in accordance with the complaints handling procedures.
+Where appropriate, our people will attempt to resolve the complaint at point of service in accordance with our complaints handling procedures.

 Support Groups Queensland is committed to continual improvement to the safety and quality of the services it provides and the complaints handling process.
 Support Groups Queensland will demonstrate this commitment by seeking feedback from consumers about their satisfaction with the complaint-handling process and outcome, and ensuring that the complaints handling process provides reliable and accurate information to identify trends and eliminate causes of complaint.

 Every complaint will be addressed in an equitable, objective and unbiased manner throughout the complaint handling process in accordance with the requirement of procedural fairness.

 Complaints will be dealt with impartially with emphasis on solving the problem rather than assigning blame.

 Complaints will be properly documented and handled promptly, fairly and objectively and in a confidential manner and complainants will not suffer any reprisals from making a complaint.